brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 EC2 has been hacked - what to do?
 1. Stop instances immediately.
-2. Take a snapshot of EBS volume + terminate instnace.
+2. Take a snapshot of EBS volume + terminate instance.
 3. Deploy a copy of the instance in an __isolated environment__ (isolated VPC, no internet access).
 4. Access the instance using an __isolated forensic workstation__.
 5. Read logs to figure out how they obtained access.